About Us

 Soft, Not Saccharine

-We can be warm without being syrupy.
-Kind without being a doormat.
-Caring without it being weird.
-There’s a sweet spot in there and we are constantly aiming for it.
-Sometimes we miss.
+It’s possible to be warm with out being syrupy.
+We can be kind without being a doormat.
+We can be caring without being weird.
+There is a balance in there and we are always trying to reach it.
+Sometimes we miss it.
 Mostly we don’t.

 Jessica Williams